Ficool

 He fired the chain at Target A. While the chain was in transit, he tried to launch the fireball at Target B.

-The moment he tried to split the mana into two different "scripts," the chain flickered and died, and the fireball exploded in his hand, singeing his tunic.
+The moment he tried to split the mana into two different "scripts," his brain stuttered.
+The chain flickered and died halfway to the target, and the fireball exploded in his hand, singing his tunic and burning his palm.

-"Conflict," Lencar analyzed, rubbing his burnt palm.
-"The grimoire's processor can only handle one active attribute at a time.
-It's a single-core system."
+"It is causing a conflict of attributes," Lencar analyzed, rubbing his burnt palm with a grimace.
+"The grimoire's processor—my brain—can only handle one active attribute at a time.
+It's a single-core system.
+I can't multitask.
+I can only task-switch."

 "If I cannot cast simultaneously, I must cast sequentially with zero downtime."